 State Office of Rural Health website.
 For more information, see the SLRP Fact Sheet.

 Heatlhcare Facilities Interested in the NHSC for Recruitment and Retention Assistance

-The National Health Service Corps (NHSC) is committed to increasing access to primary health care services and reducing health disparities for people in health professional shortage areas (HSPAs) by assisting communities through recruitment and retention, site development, practice management and quality assurance activities.
+The NHSC is committed to increasing access to primary health care services and reducing health disparities for people in health professional shortage areas by assisting communities through recruitment and retention, site development, practice management and quality assurance activities.